daisy-sooyeon/RAG/README.md

 - llama_2_13b(meta-llama/Llama-2-13b-chat-hf)
 - gemma_2_2b(google/gemma-2-2b-it)

-set n = 1, 2, 3, 4 in the same order as the models listed above
+qa_results_{n}.json: a final dataset used to train the classifier model -> set n = 1, 2, 3, 4 in the same order as the models listed above

-qa_results_{n}.json: a final dataset used to train the classifier model